SumoLogic/sumologic-documentation/docs/integrations/webhooks/stripe.md

 <img src={useBaseUrl('img/integrations/webhooks/stripe-logo.png')} alt="Thumbnail icon" width="50"/>

 Stripe is a popular online payment processing platform that enables businesses to accept and manage payments securely through customizable APIs and tools, simplifying e-commerce transactions and subscription services.
-A webhook available in Stripe can forward payment-related events from the Stripe platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Stripe platform to forward payment-related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor payment activities, subscription changes, successful charges, and refunds in Sumo Logic.
 For more details, refer to the [Stripe Documentation](https://stripe.com/docs).

 ## Event types